Plants are Smart

 But it is first necessary that I explain the occasion of these words being spoken by Isaiah.
 The reader will then easily perceive that so far from their being a prophecy of Jesus Christ, they have not the least reference to such a person, nor to any thing that could happen in the time that Christ is said to have lived, which was about seven hundred years after the time of Isaiah.1Thomas Paine, An Examination of the Prophecies

-Paine was a keen observer but his animus against Christianity prevented him from seeing the bigger picture.
-The prophecy of Isaiah did clearly have to do with events which occurred in his day.
-But it was not limited to these events.
-But before looking at the prophetic element in 7:14, let’s consider first how it relates to the events which occurred in Isaiah’s day.
+Before looking at the prophetic element in 7:14, let’s first consider how it relates to the events which occurred in Isaiah’s day.
 As Paine pointed out, Isaiah promised king Ahaz that his enemies, Pekah, king of Israel, and Remaliah, king of Aram, would be destroyed.
 Isaiah even set a date for their destruction.
 The two northern kings would be destroyed before the child born to “the virgin” was old enough to know good from evil.

-Already in Isaiah 7 we sense that the child, Immanuel, is different from the other children named in the text: Maher-Shalal-Hash-Baz and Shear-Jashub.
+Already in Isaiah 7 we sense that the child “Immanuel” is different from the other children named in the text: Maher-Shalal-Hash-Baz and Shear-Jashub.
 We know who the latter two children are.
 They are Isaiah’s sons.
 But of Immanuel and the almah we know nothing.
 There is no indication that Immanuel is Isaiah’s child or that the almah is Isaiah’s wife.
 The word almah was used to refer to a young girl of marriageable age who is presumably a virgin (which, of course, is why it is translated “virgin” in the Greek).
 However, the identity of the virgin and child remain hidden.

 The name Immanuel is also unusual.
 There are no other instances of a child given this name that I am aware of.
 Certainly not in the Bible, and none in ancient inscriptions as far as I know.
 The name clearly bore great significance.